toppsdown/rampup-ruby/weekly_instructions/week_1.md

 9) On the interactive side, try typing: `puts 'Hello New Student'` and hitting enter

 ### Sign up for Slack
-Slack is a great instant messaging platform for developers
+Slack is a great instant messaging platform for developers.
+I am always accessible via slack so feel free to message me anytime

 To set up:
 1) You should receive an email to join the "siparttime" Slack Team
 2) Follow the instructions
 3) Email me if you have problems
+4) Once you're in, join the 'sibos_ruby_dec16' team and say hi!

 ### Read [weekly glossary](/weekly_glossaries/week_1.md)